tricostume/intelligent-room-heating/README.md

-# Intelligent Hotel Reservations Assignment to Rooms in Pursuit of Energy Usage Miniization
+# Intelligent Hotel Reservations Assignment to Rooms in Pursuit of Energy Usage Minimization

 This project is a generic development sponsored by the University of Genove in Italy.
 The main idea relies in assigning clients of a hotel to specific rooms in it ensuring heating energy usage minimization by the principle of heat concentration in specific areas of the hotel.